 On May 21, 2014, President Obama designated the Organ Mountains-Desert Peaks National Monument by use of the Antiquities Act.
 (View the signing ceremony on YouTube).
 Check out our Spring 2014 edition of New Mexico Wild newsletter, featuring information and great photos on the Organ Mountains-Desert Peaks and Sec.
 Jewell’s visit to Las Cruces.
 View the newsletter.

-In the past year, the New Mexico Wilderness Alliance has helped mobilize incredible community support for the Organ Mountains-Desert Peaks proposed national monument in Doña Ana County.
+For ten years, the New Mexico Wilderness Alliance has led the charge for conservation in Doña Ana County.
+Over the past year, we helped mobilize incredible community support for the Organ Mountains-Desert Peaks proposed national monument in Doña Ana County.
 In a recent survey, 83 percent of local citizens expressed their support for the creation of the Organ Mountains-Desert Peaks National Monument.
-Designating the Organ Mountains-Desert Peaks National Monument will protect this rare American landscape and its abundant history.
-National Monument designation also will help secure significant long-term economic benefits for Doña Ana County and Southern New Mexico (for example, visitors to the nearby White Sands National Monument spent $15.7 million in the local economy in 2008).
+The Organ Mountains-Desert Peaks National Monument will protect this rare American landscape and its abundant history.
+National monument designation also will help secure significant long-term economic benefits for Doña Ana County and Southern New Mexico (for example, visitors to the nearby White Sands National Monument spent $15.7 million in the local economy in 2008).

 View: Photo gallery

 Read: News Posts

 Connect on Facebook: “Like” Organ Mountains-Desert Peaks